 Want your students to stop searching blindly?
 We can show them how.

 Faculty may request library instruction by completing the form below.
 If you are unsure what will work best for your class, try speaking to a librarian liaison.
-Students can request one-on-one or group appointments by contacting a librarian or the reference desk.
+Students can request one-on-one or group appointments using our research consultation options.

 When requesting library instruction, please consider the following: